equivalent/equivalent.github.io/_posts/article/2014-05-21-mail-interceptor-for-different-environments.markdown

+---
+layout: article_post
+categories: article
+title:  "Mail interceptor for different Rails environments"
+disq_id: 9
+description:
-# Mail interceptor for different Rails environments
+  Rails mail interceptor to prevent sending emails from being sent for different environments using custom environment configuration options.
+redirect_from:
+  - "/blogs/9/"
+  - "/blogs/9-mail-interceptor-for-different-rails-environments/"
+---

 > If you are not interested in this more complex solution and just googling for quick way how to
 > do Rails mailer interceptor then in the "Copy Paste solution" at the